 Pistol-packing ETX grandma stands her ground against armed intruder

-Pistol-packing ETX grandma stands her ground against armed intru - KXXV-TV News Channel 25 - Central Texas News and Weather for Waco, Temple, Killeen "I tried to kill him.
-Anybody break in on me, I'm going to kill them.
+Pistol-packing ETX grandma stands her ground against armed intru - KSWO, Lawton, OK- Wichita Falls, TX: News, Weather, Sports.
+ABC, 24/7, Telemundo - "I tried to kill him.

 Comments